-Below, a description of the current 2019 data is given.
+Below, a description of the current 2023 data is given.
 All of these corpora provide realistic data in challenging acoustic conditions.
-They feature further rich annotation such as speaker meta-data, transcripts, and segmentation, and are partitioned into training, development, and test data, observing subject independence.
-Benchmark results of the most popular approaches by open-source toolkits will be provided as in the years before: We will provide scripts for computing the results including auDeep, DeepSpectrum, openSMILE, and openXBOW.
+They feature further rich annotation such as subject meta-data, transcripts, and segmentation, and are partitioned into training, development, and test data, observing subject independence.
+Reproducible benchmark results of the most popular approaches by open-source toolkits will be provided as in the years before: We will provide scripts for computing the results including auDeep, DeepSpectrum, openSMILE, and openXBOW.

 Hume-Prosody is an audio-only dataset and subset of a large-scale dataset of emotionally rated spoken utterances of varied prosody, provided by Alan S. Cowen and colleagues from Hume.AI.
 The dataset consists of around 50k samples from 1k speakers aged from 20 to 66 years old.
 It was gathered in 3 countries with broadly differing cultures: the United States, South Africa, and Venezuela.
 Each sample has been rated in a ‘select-all-that-apply’ strategy, and consists of a 9-class array of floats representing the proportion to which a given emotion is expressed in the sample.
 The classes for the sub-set include ‘Anger’, ‘Boredom’, ‘Calmness’, ‘Concentration’, ‘Determination,’ ‘Excitement’, ‘Interest,’ ‘Sadness,’ and ‘Tiredness’.
 The task will be 9-class multi-label regression.